 The proposed agenda is as follows:

-Introduction dialogue on data literacy fundamentals using best practices and real examples.
+15 min – Theoretical brief: Facilitators will provide a short introduction to data literacy fundamentals using best practices and real examples.
+The conceptual brief of the exercise and its outcomes will also be shared.
 Participants are encouraged to share ideas during and at the end of the theoretical/conceptual brief.

 This workshop is for people interested in data, but with basic or no data literacy skills at all.
 The focus will be on data literacy for social impact, so it is more tailored for people working at social open labs/organizations, but it might also be useful for other organizations.
 We encourage more than one person from the same team/organization to join and learn together.